pudly/schmopera-hugo/content/articles/upcoming.md

 * runs [May 31-June 2](http://experimentsinopera.com/portfolio-item/chunky-in-heat/) at The Flea
 * Experiments in Opera and Contemporaneous
 * based on libretto by A.M.
 Homes, set in 14 scenes that span 30 years with the same family

-_Lucretia_

-* concert centred around Handel's oratorio runs [May 23-25](https://here.org/shows/lucretia/)
-* Cantata Profana
-* also features music from the past 1000 years, including by the poet-composers of the original _Carmina Burana_

 _Music of Kline, Spears, and Eastman_